Winckworth Allan Gay: Career

 In the 1850s Gay exhibited his paintings at the Boston Athenæum which were displayed alongside works by notable European masters such as William Holman Hunt, and Narcisse Virgilio Díaz and Jean-François Millet, serving as "proud reminders" that Boston artists were well-versed in the latest art trends in Europe.

 His unique talent was to integrate the Barbizon style of painting with the more well-known Hudson River School style.
 His work was very popular with collectors.
 During his lifetime, his work appeared at the Boston Art Club, and the National Academy of Design.

 In 1877, he traveled to the far East for an overall tour lasting five years.
 He spent a winter in China, working in and around Hong Kong, Canton, and Macao.
 He spent the following winter in India, with the remainder of his time visiting Japan, where he made lengthy sojourns at Tokio, Yokohama, and Kioto, along with time spent in various smaller towns.
 His return home was made by way of Europe, where he spent two years or in Paris.
 Gay set up an exhibition in Boston which contained over a hundred of his sketches and paintings, including landscapes he painted while in Egypt, Holland, Italy, the far east, and America.

 His work is in the Smithsonian American Art Museum, the Brooklyn Museum of Art, and the Museum of Fine Arts.

-During his career as a painter, Gay exhibited his works at the Brooklyn Art Association in 1872 and 1879, the Boston Art Club from 1873-1877, the Pennsylvania Academy of Fine Arts, and the National Academy of Design in 1869 and 1875.
+During his career as a painter, Gay exhibited his works at the Brooklyn Art Association in 1872 and 1879, the Boston Art Club from 1873 to 1877, the Pennsylvania Academy of Fine Arts, and the National Academy of Design in 1869 and 1875.
 Today his works are on display at the Boston Athenaeum and the Hingham Historical Society.
 His sketchbook is held at the Archives of American Art.